Moni4ka/TBTools/README.md

 -- Eng
+TB Tools - software for Tanks Blitz and WOT Blitz (but a little later)

 The program is designed to improve the quality of the game and add useful functions that the developers for some reason did not add.